-During this time, the normal hair fall decreases!
-That is why for the majority of women, pregnancy is the time where the hair looks healthier and feels fuller.
+During this time, the average hair fall decreases!
+That is why for most women, pregnancy is the time when the hair looks healthier and feels fuller.

-After giving birth though, the high estrogen and progesterone levels drop.
-Healthline writes that hormone levels drop within 24 hours after birth, except for the prolactin hormone which will remain high if one is breastfeeding.
+After giving birth, though, the high estrogen and progesterone levels drop.
+Healthline writes that hormone levels drop within 24 hours after birth, except for the prolactin hormone, which will remain high if breastfeeding.

 This change in hormone levels pushes your hair away from the “growing” phase and into the “resting” stage.
 During this stage, your hair falls faster than normal because, in a way, it’s making up for all the hair that didn’t shed when your estrogen and progesterone levels were soaring.

 According to the Australia-based director of the International Association of Trichologists David Salinger, hair stays at rest “for approximately three months before it falls out and new growth shows itself.
 Typically the regrowth is in the form of baby bangs appearing along the hairline.”